prism/prism-docs/docs/source/databases.rst

 Prism, like all logging plugins, goes **heavy on database**.

-Prism's database schema and connection pools are configured for the best performance we can provide but because there are a wide variety of database servers and a wide variety of use cases for prism, you may need to adjust things.
+Prism's database schema and connection pools are configured for the best performance we can provide but because there are a wide variety of use cases, you may need to adjust things.

 .. _db101: